Web Dev

 Update Documentation Frequently

 For developers and other team members, documentation serves as a reference manual.
 It is imperative to maintain current documentation for every environment, encompassing configuration settings, dependencies, and deployment protocols.
-By ensuring that all team members have access to up-to-date, accurate information, misunderstanding is minimized and efficiency is increased.
+These tools ensure that all team members have access to up-to-date, accurate information to reduce misunderstanding increase efficiency.

 Perform Continual Audits of the Environment: